 Reviewer scientific organisations: Medical Research Council (MRC) UK, Austrian Academy of Science, Austria.

-Journal reviewer: Brain and Behaviour, Brain and Cognition; Frontiers in Psychology, International Journal of Behavioural Medicine, Neuropsychologia, Psychophysiology
+Journal reviewer: JEP:HPP, Journal of Vision, Experimental Brain Res., Brain and Behaviour, Brain and Cognition, Frontiers in Psychology, Int.
+Journal of Behavioural Medicine, Neuropsychologia, Psychophysiology, Cog., Affective & Beh., Neuroscience

 Guest associate editor for Frontiers in Psychology.